-This is why it's important to make a plan in advance!
+This is why when I'm giving tips on how to travel alone, I always stress the fact that it's important to make a plan in advance.

 There are never-ending forms of transportation and nothing is stopping you from going anywhere in the world, you just have to figure out how.
 Rome2Rio is a great website that shows you the various forms of transportation available to make your journey happen, including the travel time it will take depending on which you choose.

 Do a bit of research in advance and create a rough outline of what your trip will entail.
-If you're going to travel alone for the first time, it's always best to make a plan and have a general idea of how you'll get from Point A to Point B during your trip.
+If you're going to travel alone for the first time, it's always best to have a general idea of how you'll get from Point A to Point B during your trip.

 2. Take extra measures to prepare yourself

 In addition to researching ahead of time and making a plan, why not take extra measures to prepare yourself?
 Taking additional steps to ensure that you are safe and comfortable will help you avoid unnecessary stress and ease your overall travel experience.

 Always buy travelers insurance before you leave.
 Your local insurance at home will not cover you when you are traveling overseas.
 Travelers insurance covers theft as well as injury abroad.
 Of course, no one plans on getting injured or robbed, but it's better to be safe than sorry —especially when you are traveling alone for the first time!

 >> How about getting a 10% discount on Pax Assistance international travel insurance?
 Just click here!
 If you are verified in any Worldpackers Pack plans, you get even more - a 20% discount on Pax Assistance international travel insurance! *Valid for all nationalities, except for United States and Canadian citizens.
 If you are a US or Canadian citizen, we recommend World Nomads.